 This paper looks at the issue of affordability of utility services and the various factors that may influence affordability.
-It also examines the past approaches which have been specifically employed by the RIC towards reducing the impact of increased electricity prices on low income and vulnerable groups in Trinidad and Tobago.
-Finally, the paper outlines the considerations of the RIC in undertaking its role to make electricity affordable and soften the impact of increased electricity prices, during the second price review for T&TEC.
+It also examines the past approaches which have been employed by the RIC towards reducing the impact of increased electricity prices on low income and vulnerable groups in Trinidad and Tobago.
+Finally, the paper outlines the considerations of the RIC in undertaking its role to make electricity affordable and soften the impact of increased electricity prices, for the forthcoming regulatory control period.